See how typical budgets for grade school and college students compare.

 People are also shopping earlier.
 Compared to the 22 percent who started two months before school resumes last year, 27 percent are ready to shop this year.
 But the number of stragglers — possibly waiting for last-minute deals the week before school starts — remains about the same at 21 percent.

-Article last modified on July 27, 2017.
+Article last modified on November 29, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: What’s Your Back-to-School Budget? - AMP.
+Mobile users may also access the AMP Version: Your Back to School Budget Might be Breaking Your Bank - AMP.